 When we talk about talent, shared values, and creativity, eventually we talk about exceptional employees.
-In his book ’The Clever’, Dr. Gareth Jones, visiting Professor at London Business School, INSEAD, and Instituto de Empresa in Madrid explains how to, as a leader, manage those who really make a difference to a business.
+In his book ’The Clever’, Dr. Gareth Jones, visiting Professor at London Business School, INSEAD, and Instituto de Empresa in Madrid explains how to navigate the art of leading clever people.

 In this excerpt taken from an interview that we conducted with him, Gareth reveals what you must and must not do when leading those few exceptional high performers, the shining stars of your organization.